Student Handbook

 Preponderance of the Evidence

-The standard of proof that shows more likely than not that a violation occurred, based on what a reasonable person would consider.
+The standard of proof that shows more likely than not that a violation occurred, based on what a reasonable person would determine after considering relevant evidence.
 This standard is utilized by the SSAO in the formal investigation process.

 Reasonable Cause